Aligning LLM Agents by Learning Latent Preference from User Edits: Interactive Learning from User Edits and the Framework

-\paragraph{Interactive Learning from User Edits.} In an application such as a writing assistant, a user interacts with the language agent over $T$ rounds. \pref{proto:learning_from_edits} shows such learning protocol.
+\begin{protocol} {\textbf{Interactive Learning from User Edits}.} \end{protocol} \textbf{Interactive Learning from User Edits.} In an application such as a writing assistant, a user interacts with the language agent over $T$ rounds. \pref{proto:learning_from_edits} shows such learning protocol.
 In the $t^{th}$ round, the user and the world provide a context $x_t \in \Xcal$ where $\Xcal$ is the space of all possible contexts.
 This context will include the user prompt in text, along with additional information provided by the user or the world, and may include multimodal data as well such as images.
 Given the context $x_t$, the language agent generates a response $y_t \in \Ycal$ in text, where $\Ycal$ is the space of all texts.
 The user edits the response $y_t$ to $y'_t$.
 If the user does not perform any edits, we treat this as setting $y'_t=y_t$.
 The agent receives a cost of $c_t = \cost(y_t, y'_t)$ for this round, which measures the user's efforts on making edits.
 The goal of the agent is to minimize the sum of costs across all rounds $\sum_{t=1}^T c_t$.

-In our experiments, we use $\cost$ as Levenshtein edit distance~\citep{Levenshtein1965BinaryCC} in the token space which computes the minimum number of total token addition, token deletion, and token substitution necessary to convert $y_t$ to $y'_t$.
+In our experiments, we use $\cost$ as Levenshtein edit distance~\citep{Levenshtein1965BinaryCC} in the token space which computes the minimum number of token insertion, deletion, and substitution necessary to convert $y_t$ to $y'_t$.
 In general, a higher edit distance implies that the user has made more edits and spent more efforts.
-We note that our framework is general enough to accommodate situations where the user tries different prompts with the same demand.
-We treat each call to the language agent as a different round with a different context (as the context includes the user prompt).